Tears play a key role in the health of the eye. Tears are made of three layers, which is also what covers the cornea. Those layers are:

 Get your eyes checked if you’re experiencing intermittent fuzziness or any type of discomfort that over-the-counter eye drops don’t relieve.

 If you want to consult an eye doctor about tear production problems, schedule an appointment at the Cleveland Eye Clinic office closest to you.
-Our skilled eye doctors are ready to assist you in finding the best eye care treatment available for your condition.
+Our skilled eye doctors are ready to assist you with the best eye health services available for your condition.